-Student jobs are available right here on campus, even during the ongoing COVID-19 pandemic.
+Student jobs are available right here on campus.
 Read on to learn how you can find a campus job and the answers to frequently asked questions.

 - Where can I find campus jobs?Start by visiting Handshake.
 You can also check the “Additional Resources” links to the right for more on-campus job listings.